code-423n4/2023-01-rabbithole-findings/data/brevis-Q.md

 *where the variables `questId_` and `tokenId_` are placeholders for the actual values.*

-In order to obtain the final `svg` code generated after packing the params passed to `abi.encodePacked` and afterwards respectively unpacking the output, we can concatenate these params into a single string by removing `'` and `,` characters thus obtaining the output `svg` code:
+In order to obtain a clean `svg` format, the params passed to `abi.encodePacked` can be concatenated into a single string by removing `'` and `,` characters as follows:

 ```bash
 <svg xmlns="http://www.w3.org/2000/svg" preserveAspectRatio="xMinYMin meet" viewBox="0 0 350 350">